Reviews of “Ender’s Game” (1977) and related work

 The resolution of the threat posed against Lusitania at the end of Speaker for the Dead.

 Based on the title, I guessed this would be A Canticle for Leibowitz (1960): A story about Card’s married intellectual Catholic monks, the Children of the Mind of Christ, witnessing the further development of the pact Ender signed at the end of Speaker for the Dead, some centuries after Xenocide’s epilogue, which is more than 80 years long.
 My guess was completely wrong.
 The Children of the Mind barely appear in this novel.
 Its title refers instead to the thoughtforms created in the previous novel.
-It plays out over the span of a few weeks immediately following the main body of Xenocide, before the epilogue.
+It plays out over the span of a few weeks immediately following the main body of Xenocide, before the epilogue of that book.
 The only connection to the epilogue of Xenocide is that excerpts from the fictional poem written in it open the chapters of this novel.

-In the same way that the pun has no substantial relationship to the monks, the thoughtform premise of this novel, which was established at the end of Xenocide, has no substantial relationship to the premises established in the first two novels.
+In the same way that the poem has no substantial relationship to the monks, the thoughtform premise of this novel, which was established at the end of Xenocide, has no substantial relationship to the premises established in the first two novels.
 In my reading of the series, I accidentally skipped over Xenocide, so to me, the premise was new.
 I didn’t realize my mistake because the changes in tone, setting and character between Ender’s Game and Speaker for the Dead are enormously greater than the changes between any two of the later novels.

 The biggest difference is stylistic.
 The original was fast-paced and heavy on action; Speaker for the Dead was slow and rich; Xenocide was multi-threaded but tonally similar to Speaker; Children of the Mind is mostly dialogue, fast-paced again but low on action and surprisingly lacking in characterization.
 Wedged into the dialogues is a series of misplaced speculations and implausible romances of no relevance to the plot, though one of these is predicted in a dream in Xenocide.